 - Definition Minimally Invasive Surgery:

 - Dictionary procedure typically utilizing one or more small incisions through which laparoscopic surgical tools are inserted and manipulated by a surgeon.
-Minimally invasive surgery can reduce damage to magnetic resonance elastography (mre) explain.
+Minimally invasive surgery can reduce damage to magnetic resonance elastography (mre) what is.